USPTO Examiner ZHENG LI - Art Unit 1662

 Appeal Withdrawal and Reconsideration

 This examiner withdraws rejections or reopens prosecution in 82.6% of appeals filed.
-This is in the 73% percentile among all examiners.
+This is in the 75% percentile among all examiners.
 Of these withdrawals, 68.4% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
-Strategic Insight: This examiner shows above-average willingness to reconsider rejections during appeals.
-The mandatory appeal conference (MPEP § 1207.01) provides an opportunity for reconsideration.
+Strategic Insight: This examiner frequently reconsiders rejections during the appeal process compared to other examiners.
+Per MPEP § 1207.01, all appeals must go through a mandatory appeal conference.
+Filing a Notice of Appeal may prompt favorable reconsideration even before you file an Appeal Brief.

 Petition Practice